villekf/OMEGA-doc/docs/source/algorithms.rst

 Subset types
 ------------

+The concept of subsets means that the measurement data is divided into N segments that are then reconstructed individually, as a sort of "sub-iterations".
+This means that the reconstruction process is, usually, otherwise quite identical, but only a subset of the measurement data is used to reconstruct the current estimate.
+The exact behavior of subset-based reconstruction depends on the selected algorithm.
 There are a total of 12 different ways to select subsets.
 Note that these apply only in the case that you use subsets (subsets > 1).
 These are numbered from 0 to 11.
 In general, types 1-7 are more suitable for PET and 8-11 for CT and SPECT, while 0 is good for list-mode data.
 Below is a short description for each and when to use each: In MATLAB/Octave use ``options.subset_type`` to specify the type and in Python ``options.subsetType``.
 For example ``options.subset_type = 1`` would use type 1.
 Type 8 is always used as the default.

 Type 0